-Kinetics is a large-scale, high-quality dataset of YouTube video URLs which include a diverse range of human focused actions.
+Kinetics-600 is a large-scale, high-quality dataset of YouTube video URLs which include a diverse range of human focused actions.
 Our aim in releasing the Kinetics dataset is to help the machine learning community to advance models for video understanding.
 It is an approximate super-set of the initial Kinetics dataset released in 2017, now called Kinetics-400.

 Kinetics forms the basis of an international human action classification competition being organised by ActivityNet.

 For a detailed description of how the dataset was compiled and baseline classifier performance see our paper.

 The Kinetics Human Action Video Dataset

 Will Kay, Joao Carreira, Karen Simonyan, Brian Zhang, Chloe Hillier, Sudheendra Vijayanarasimhan, Fabio Viola, Tim Green, Trevor Back, Paul Natsev, Mustafa Suleyman, Andrew Zisserman,

 Please cite the paper if you use the dataset.

 These files were replaced on 1st May 2018 due to a splitting issue with the dataset:

 - Kinetics-600 Training (ZIP file)